EndPointCorp/end-point-blog/2013/11/07/install-pentaho-bi-server-5-enterprise.html.md

 Pentaho provides different ways to install Pentaho BI server.
 Each method has its own flexibility in installation.

-1. Installer mode - Easy to install BA &amp; DI server &amp; tools in one flow with default PostgreSQL repo &amp; default Tomcat server.
+1. Installer mode - Easy to install BA & DI server & tools in one flow with default PostgreSQL repo & default Tomcat server.
 (New Postgres installed on port 5432.)

-2. Archive mode - BA server installed with own BA repository &amp; default Tomcat server.
+2. Archive mode - BA server installed with own BA repository & default Tomcat server.
 Necessary tools need to be installed manually.

-3. Manual mode - BA server installed with own BA repository &amp; own application server (Tomcat or JBoss).
+3. Manual mode - BA server installed with own BA repository & own application server (Tomcat or JBoss).
 Necessary tools need to installed manually.

 We have a Postgres instance running on our server and are good with Tomcat as application server so Archive mode of installation is suitable for us.
 Pentaho installation requires two things be installed before starting with Pentaho installation.